Green Party of Quebec candidates in the 2007 Quebec provincial election

 The Parti vert du Québec/Green Party of Quebec (PVQ) ran 108 candidates in the 2007 Quebec provincial election, none of whom were elected.
-Information about the party's candidates may be found on this page.

 Candidates

 Brome—Missisquoi: Vanessa Thibodeau

 Vanessa Thibodeau appears to have run a low-profile campaign in the 2007 election.
 The Sherbrooke Record newspaper noted that the Green Party's election website had no information about her or her plans for the division; the paper further speculated that her candidacy was only to ensure the party would appear on the ballot.
 She received votes 1,917 votes (5.39%), finishing fourth against Liberal Party incumbent Pierre Paradis.

 Jean-Lesage: Lucien Rodrigue

 Lucien Rodrigue is a medical doctor who also holds a bachelor's degree in agro-economy.
 At the time of the 2007 election, he had worked for almost twenty years at the Saint-François D’Assise Hospital in Quebec City.
 He focused his campaign on health issues, on one occasion taking part in a prominent Green Party press conference on the subject.
 He also called for the construction of a soccer field in the Quebec City area, arguing that this would increase physical wellness among youth.
 He received 1,159 votes (3.33%), finishing fifth against Action démocratique du Québec candidate Jean-François Gosselin.